jzuhone/acispy/doc/source/loading_data.rst

      ('states', 'pitch'),
      ('states', 'ccd_count')]

-To slice a field array between two times, use the :class:`~acispy.DataContainer.slice_field_on_dates`
+To slice a field array between two times, use the :meth:`~acispy.DataContainer.slice_field_on_dates`
 method:

 .. code-block:: python